hjylewis/esplint/README.md

 - `--overwrite` — Ignore existing record file.
 Useful to bypass the esplint check and force an increase in the number of warnings.
 - `--no-write` — Only perform warning count check and don't update the record file if the warning count goes down.
+- `--stage-record-file` — After esplint succeeds, this will git add the record file.
+This is helpful when running esplint on a pre-commit hook.

 ### `esplint stats`